What is Dog Autoimmune Disease?

 In autoimmune disease, the dog’s immune system doesn’t function properly.

-The immune system doesn’t recognize the cells of its own body.
+So, the immune system doesn’t recognize the cells of its own body.

 Unfortunately, the antibodies attack the dog’s own body and cause all kinds of different problems.

-Autoimmune disease affects the skin and/or attacks internal organs.
+For example, autoimmune disease affects the skin and/or attacks internal organs.

 Autoimmune disease cannot be treated.
 But, it can be controlled.